 Communication studies is the academic discipline that focuses on human communicative behavior and its influence on our personal, professional, social and cultural lives.
 The faculty in communication, design and culture believes that human communication is fundamental to an individual's capacity to function as an effective and ethical participant in a free society.
 The department offers courses and activities designed to help students deal with the demands of varied communication situations and prepare for work in a variety of communication professions.

 The word "philosophy" comes from two Greek words that mean love (philos) and wisdom (sophia), and throughout much of history, anyone who sought knowledge was called a philosopher.
 Philosophy students study the historical development of theories about the nature of knowledge, reality and values; and they learn how to assess such theories.
-Students develop abilities to think logically, to explore issues from different perspectives, and to present their ideas effectively in writing.
+Students develop abilities to think logically, to explore issues from different perspectives and to present their ideas effectively in writing.

 A professional degree in graphic design fosters critical and analytical thinking and problem-solving skills, communication skills, individual initiative and responsibility, professional knowledge and performance skills in a broad range of art media, and an understanding of historical context and the role of art and design in the history of humankind.
-The primary emphasis is on the development of concepts, skills and sensitivities essential to the graphic designer.
+The primary focus is on the development of concepts, skills and sensitivities essential to the graphic designer.

-- The speech communication concentration focuses on developing skill in the invention, arrangement, style and delivery of messages.
+- The speech communication emphasis focuses on developing skill in the invention, arrangement, style and delivery of messages.
 Students also gain a keen appreciation of the process of persuasion and how attitudes and beliefs are formed, sustained and challenged.
-Students in this concentration are well prepared for careers in law, politics, public relations, corporate and organizational communication, customer relations, travel, tourism, hospitality, and a host of other professional paths that require skill at persuasion and sensitivity to image.
+Students in this concentration are well prepared for careers in law, politics, public relations, corporate and organizational communication, customer relations, travel, tourism, hospitality and a host of other professional paths that require skill at persuasion and sensitivity to image.

-- The public relations concentration seeks to create graduates who understand how public opinion emerges and changes and the role that effective public relations plays in this process.
+- The public relations emphasis seeks to create graduates who understand how public opinion emerges and changes and the role that effective public relations plays in this process.
 Courses are designed to create professionals with a strong academic background as well as specific career preparation.
 Students learn the fundamentals of public relations, cultivate skill in writing, grow to understand the role of research, learn to create messages to target particular audiences and practice presentational skills to "pitch" PR campaigns to clients.

-- The primary emphasis of the graphic design program is on the development of concepts, skills and sensitivities essential to the graphic designer.
+The primary focus of the graphic design program is on the development of concepts, skills and sensitivities essential to the graphic designer.
 In addition to gaining a solid technical foundation in graphic design, students learn communication, critical, analytic thinking and problem-solving skills, as well as individual initiative and responsibility and professional knowledge.

 Lambda Pi Eta is the national communication honor society that recognizes outstanding achievement by undergraduates majoring in communication studies.
 Pi Kappa Delta is the honor society for intercollegiate debaters, individual events competitors and teachers of communication.
 Our department has a long and storied history with successful competition in speech and debate.

 The department advises the Philosophy Club, which gives students informal social opportunities for discussions, debates and lectures.

-Aside from the obvious careers in broadcast journalism or public relations, an undergraduate major or minor in communication studies is an asset for careers in law, religion, education, labor relations, politics, marketing, and human resource development.
+Aside from the obvious careers in broadcast journalism or public relations, an undergraduate major or minor in communication studies is an asset for careers in law, religion, education, labor relations, politics, marketing and human resource development.

 Employers continue to rank communication skills at the very top of desirable traits for employees.

-Graduates with a B.S. in graphic design have plentiful opportunities for careers in the expanding fields of advertising, graphic design, and web design.
+Graduates with a B.S. in Graphic Design have plentiful opportunities for careers in the expanding fields of advertising, graphic design and web design.